-Anyone who wants to make a complaint, whether it is minor or serious should, if possible, first speak to the direct supervisor, Operations Manager or CEO.
+Anyone who wants to make a complaint, whether it is minor or serious should, if possible, first speak to the direct supervisor, Programs Lead, Head of Programs and Partnerships or CEO.

 Complaints can be accepted verbally or in writing by any staff, volunteer or Board member of Weave.